Family says son died after being restrained by police who mistook epileptic seizure for violence

 Police attempted to revive the man when they realised he was unconscious.

-The man’s father, who did not want to be named, said his son had been spending his evening with his girlfriend and friends on Saturday in Haywards Heath, Sussex.
+The man’s uncle, who did not want to be named, said his nephew had been spending his evening with his girlfriend and friends on Saturday in Haywards Heath, Sussex.

 When he fell into a complex partial seizure, a neighbour mistook his shouting for an argument and called the police.